boazbk/tcs/lec_08a_restricted_models.md

 Specifically Ethereum uses the Turing-complete programming language  [solidity](https://solidity.readthedocs.io/en/develop/index.html) which has a syntax similar to Javascript.
 The flagship of Ethereum was an experiment known as  The "Decentralized Autonomous Organization" or [The DAO](https://goo.gl/NegW77).
-The idea was to create a smart contract that would create an autonomously run decentralized venture capital fund, without human managers, were shareholders could decide on investment opportunities.
+The idea was to create a smart contract that would create an autonomously run decentralized venture capital fund, without human managers, where shareholders could decide on investment opportunities.
 The DAO was  the biggest crowdfunding success in history and at its height was worth 150 million dollars, which was more than ten percent of the total Ethereum market.
 Investing in the DAO (or entering any other "smart contract") amounts to providing your funds to be run by a computer program. i.e., "code is law", or to use the words the DAO described itself: "The DAO is borne from immutable, unstoppable, and irrefutable computer code".
 Unfortunately, it turns out that (as we saw in [chapcomputable](){.ref}) understanding the behavior of Turing-complete computer programs is quite a hard thing to do.